nobelk/nobelk/README.md

 ### Misc
 - heap - an efficient Min and Max Heap implementation in C#
+- filediff - finds the difference between two large sets of items

 ## My talks on AI and software engineering
 [talks-presentations](https://github.com/nobelk/talks-presentations)